uncoil/deploy-helper/README.md

 ## docker-ci-submodule

-#### Steps for codeship Kubernetes setup
+#### Steps for Codeship Kubernetes setup

-Create a new project on codeship
+Create a new project on Codeship
 - https://app.codeship.com/orgs/uncoil/projects/new
-- Select Uncoil for organization and the project repository
+- Select Uncoil for organization and select your project's repository, proceed to the next step
-- Select Pro
+- Select Pro, complete the setup
+- You should be at 'What's next?', if not, find your project's settings.
+- Hit 'General' on the navigation menu near the top right
+- Under 'Keys', hit the copy button for the SSH Key, keep this tab open

 Open a new tab, log into the 'strawhousedev' Github account (credentials in the developer vault of 1pass)
 - Go to your project repository on github.com